Edman’s grand slam lifts Cardinals over Reds 7-4

 Edman’s blow gave Dakota Hudson the win.
 Hudson (9-4) gave up six hits and three runs with two walks and three strikeouts in five innings.
 He’s 7-1 over his last 11 starts.
 Hudson also hit a batter.

-Reds starter Tanner Roark sparked their two-run third with a leadoff double.
+Roark sparked their two-run third with a leadoff double.
 He pitched five innings, allowing five hits and two runs with two walks, a hit batter and six strikeouts — three of Paul Goldschmidt, including to end the fifth with runners on first and third with two outs.

-The Reds are 2-5 since the All-Star break and dropped eight games behind the NL Central-leading Chicago Cubs.
+The Reds are 2-5 since the All-Star break and dropped eight games behind the NL Central-leading Chicago Cubs

 TRAINER’S ROOM